 The Role of Senior Managers

-A senior manager may be informed by an employee about concern/s and that they are "blowing the whistle" within the procedure in person; or in writing or over the phone.
+A senior manager may be informed by an employee about concern/s and that they are "blowing the whistle" within the procedure in person, or in writing or over the phone.

-The senior manager should respond immediately and arrange for a stage 1 meeting to take place with the employee as soon as possible.
+The senior manager should respond immediately by arranging to meet with the employee to discuss the concern/s as soon as possible.

-Stage 1:
+Stage One: